 Other reviews you might enjoy:

-- My Perfect Wife (Claire Boyd) – book review
+- My Dark Vanessa (Kate Elizabeth Russell) – book review

 Australian Crime Fiction began in 2006 to provide a database of crime authors and books from Australasia in the crime genre.
 Now featuring book reviews, the site is dedicated to crime fiction and thrillers, with a heavy emphasis on Australian and New Zealand content.